joelcarranza/gpxpy/NOTES.markdown

 TOD0:
   - pretty print XML
+  - technically XML schema has elements for route/track/wpt as sequence and thus they must be ordered - pah!
   - outputted file not rendering in Google Earth
   - implemented __getitem__ but not __setitem__ (OK)
   - distance includes elevation